 Align Technology (ALGN) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the maker of the Invisalign tooth-straightening system had gained 4.15% over the past month.
-This has outpaced the Medical sector's gain of 1.05% and the S&P 500's gain of 0.04% in that time.
+Heading into today, shares of the maker of the Invisalign tooth-straightening system had gained 8.27% over the past month, outpacing the Medical sector's gain of 4.08% and the S&P 500's gain of 2.11% in that time.

-ALGN will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from ALGN as it approaches its next earnings report date.
 On that day, ALGN is projected to report earnings of $2.56 per share, which would represent year-over-year growth of 831.43%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $919.25 million, up 160.92% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $937.52 million, up 166.11% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.53 per share and revenue of $3.79 billion.
 These totals would mark changes of +100.57% and +53.42%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for ALGN.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for ALGN.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.42% higher.
-ALGN is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.42% higher within the past month.
+ALGN is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, ALGN is holding a Forward P/E ratio of 56.01.
-This valuation marks a premium compared to its industry's average Forward P/E of 23.1.
+Investors should also note ALGN's current valuation metrics, including its Forward P/E ratio of 57.53.
+For comparison, its industry has an average Forward P/E of 22.74, which means ALGN is trading at a premium to the group.

-We can also see that ALGN currently has a PEG ratio of 2.41.
+We can also see that ALGN currently has a PEG ratio of 2.48.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - Dental Supplies industry currently had an average PEG ratio of 1.76 as of yesterday's close.
+Medical - Dental Supplies stocks are, on average, holding a PEG ratio of 1.8 based on yesterday's closing prices.

 The Medical - Dental Supplies industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 110, which puts it in the top 44% of all 250+ industries.
+This group has a Zacks Industry Rank of 102, putting it in the top 41% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.